Common Symptoms of GERD

 Occasionally, the valve between the esophagus and the stomach doesn’t close when it should causing stomach acid to flow back into the esophagus.
-The burning sensation you feel is known as acid reflux or heartburn.
+The burning sensation you feel in your chest is caused by the acidity of your stomach acid and is known as acid reflux or heartburn.
 GERD is the result of frequent or chronic acid reflux.

-GERD can be caused by a variety of lifestyle or life events such as pregnancy.
-An unhealthy lifestyle that includes smoking or eating processed, fatty foods too often can be a contributing factor that increases your risk of experiencing GERD.
+The causes of GERD can be a variety of lifestyle or life events such as pregnancy, hiatal hernia, and poor eating habits.
+An unhealthy lifestyle that includes smoking or eating processed foods too often increases your risk of experiencing GERD.

 If GERD is left untreated, your risks of developing esophageal ulcers and precancerous conditions such as Barrett's esophagus increase significantly.

-The initial treatment route taken by most people experiencing GERD involves taking a series of over-the-counter antacid medications.
-Persistent and painful symptoms that alter the person's quality of life are indications that another level of treatment may be necessary.
+The initial treatment route for GERD involves taking a series of over-the-counter antacid medications.
+Every year, those who suffer from GERD collectively spend millions of dollars trying to mitigate the symptoms and find relief with these medications.
+However, persistent and painful symptoms that alter the person's quality of life may be indications that another level of treatment may be necessary.

 The LINX Reflux Management System uses a small flexible band of linked titanium beads around the lower esophageal sphincter to restore the body’s natural barrier to reflux in patients with GERD.
 This valve normally stops stomach fluids from refluxing into the esophagus.